Today learn, why it’s a bad idea to translate your scripts!

 As an English learner, you may have studied prepositions.
 Prepositions are an excellent example of types of words that get misinterpreted and cause confusion when you try to translate them directly.
 If you’re a Spanish speaker, think of ‘sobre’ which in English means ‘on’, but also ‘upon’, ‘over’, and ‘above’.
 Translate ‘sobre’ to German: ‘über’ and in English next to ‘over’ and ‘above’ it also means ‘about’ and ‘across’.

-Any English teacher will tell you it’s a bad idea to translate prepositions into or out of your own language when learning English ones.
+Any English teacher will tell you it’s a bad idea to translate prepositions into or out of your own language.
 But for yoga teachers it can be very tempting to do this.
 In yoga, we need prepositions a lot to describe where to move or position something, and how we should move there.

-Now imagine you had to ask your students to ‘Lift your arm ____ your head’ or ‘Place your left foot ____ your knee’ – which preposition will you choose?
+Now imagine you had to ask your students to ‘Lift your arm ____ your head’ or ‘Place your left foot ____ your knee’.
+Which preposition would you choose?
 I’m afraid that simply translating the word you’d use in your language doesn’t always communicate the same meaning.

 Mistranslations of prepositions are easy to do but can be very confusing and can cause people to stumble and fall over.
-However, directly translating other types of language like phrases, expressions and vocabulary can also have a negative effect on your students’ emotions and your relationship with them.
+Directly translating other types of language like phrases, expressions and vocabulary can have a negative effect on your students’ emotions and your relationship with them, too.

 Language is deeply linked to our cultures